Sir (singer): 2007–2014: Career beginnings

-2015–2018: Seven Sundays and signing to Top Dawg Entertainment
+2015–2018: Seven Sundays and signing to TDE

 On July 31, 2015, SiR released his debut album, titled Seven Sundays, through the independent record label, Fresh Selects.
-The album featured production from Knxwledge, DK The Punisher, Iman Omari, Chris Dave, J. LBS and more, as well as features from Anderson .Paak, his brother D Smoke, and Inglewood rapper, Fat Ron.
+The album featured production from Knxwledge, DK The Punisher, Iman Omari, Chris Dave, J. LBS, and more, as well as features from Anderson .Paak, his brother D Smoke, and Inglewood rapper, Fat Ron.
 The success of Seven Sundays on SoundCloud got the attention of Dave Free of Top Dawg Entertainment, who then reached out to Fresh Selects to connect him to SiR.